dawsinb/dawsin.dev/README.md

 A proprietary load handler neccessitates proprietary loaders.
 In this case a loader must do three things:

 1. Fire an `assetLoad` event with the url of the asset as the detail once an asset has finished loading
-2. Cache assets to prevent an asset being downloaded multiple times
+2. Cache assets to prevent an asset from being processed multiple times
 3. In addition to caching maintain a list of pending assets to prevent multiple fetchs being started

 Because fetching is an asynchronous option loaders should be implemented as async functions that return a promise which resolves to the requested asset.